CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  - The base prowess for each of the attack's strikes is equal to the corresponding character's prowess.
  - A _wounded_ attacking character's prowess is modified by -2.
  - A _tapped_ attacking character's prowess is modified by -1.
- - An _untapped_ attacking character that does not tap has his prowess modified by -3 .
+ - An _untapped_ attacking character that does not tap has their prowess modified by -3 .
- - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifications to the prowesses of whichever defending characters(s) he chooses.
+ - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifications to the prowesses of whichever defending characters(s) they choose.
 See the Strike Sequence on the next page.
  - A strike's prowess may also be modified due to the play of certain resource cards.
 Each player may only play one resource card requiring skill on a given strike.

 #### Resolving Strikes

 Strikes are resolved one at a time as decided by the defending player.
 When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see "The Strike Sequence" below).

-To resolve a strike, the attacker rolls (2D6) and adds his modified prowess—this is the strike's _final prowess_.
+To resolve a strike, the attacker rolls (2D6) and adds their modified prowess—this is the strike's _final prowess_.

-Then, the defender makes a roll (2D6) and adds his modified prowess:
+Then, the defender makes a roll (2D6) and adds their modified prowess:

  - If this result is greater than the strike's final prowess, the strike _fails_.
 The character corresponding to the strike is wounded and must make a body check.
  - If this result is equal to the strike's final prowess, the strike was _ineffectual_ (i.e., a "tie" means that the strike is avoided but not defeated).